When you need to go one step further

 - Depending on how confident, or desperate, you are, you could ask local supermarkets, butchers and greengrocers for any stuff they're wanting to throw out.
 You may get some gross stuff but just discard it yourself.
 You stand a high chance of getting some stuff that's still fine.
 It just may be on or slightly past the "Sell By" date.

-- Watch your phone bills!
-And be very conscious about utility bills.
+- Watch your utility bills.
 Water and electric bills can be vastly reduced with some thought and effort.
-The Internet is full of ideas on how to lower these costs.
+Try some of these ideas to lower your utility costs.

 - Keep an exhaustive spending journal for a month.
 It sounds tiresome but do it.
 Write down every little thing you buy, even if it only costs 25 cents.
 At the end of the month, scrutinize that journal.
 Be honest with yourself and differentiate clearly between what you need and what you just want.
-You might find you're spending extra money on coffee, phone bills, potato chips and other such items that can be easily eliminated.
+You might find you're spending extra money on coffee, lunches out, snacks and other such items that can be easily eliminated.
 It's a healthy and surprising exercise.
 Try it!

 - Shop around for the best insurance rates.
 Even if it's only $10 cheaper per month, that's $120 extra per year!